Government

 Census

 St. Louis has census records from before statehood, and the mortality censuses from the 1850 and 1860 federal censuses help paint a picture of mid-nineteenth century life.
-Learn more on the “Census” page.
+Learn more on the Census page.

-Immigration and Naturalization
+Immigration

 After the Louisiana Purchase, American citizens from the east and south poured into St. Louis.
 Soon German immigrants joined the community.
 Some docked on the east coast, migrating to St. Louis via the Ohio River and then the Mississippi River.
 However, many St. Louis immigrants sailed from the old country to New Orleans and then traveled up the Mississippi River by steamboat.